FarhadMohseni/tretton37/README.md

 This is another version of [tretton37's meet us page](https://tretton37.com/meet) with React and NextJS for SSR

-As an extra, I made my own API and stored the data on a MongoDB database and the code available on the [API branch](https://github.com/FarhadMohseni/tretton37/tree/api) _(It has a lot to improve)_
+As an extra, I made my own API and stored the data on a MongoDB database and the code is available on the [API branch](https://github.com/FarhadMohseni/tretton37/tree/api) _(It has a lot to improve)_

 You can see the project live on :